Anglers in the Gulf Stream reporting yellowfin, blackfin tuna

 Falls Lake

-Bass are increasing in the waters.
-They are being caught in 18 feet of water, on fishing spoons.
-The crappie have been the most consistent bite in the lake, in 12-16 feet of water, near brush piles biting on minnows.
-The catfish are coming up from about 5-20 feet on nightcrawlers.
+Bass remain steady in the waters.
+They are being caught in 2-12 feet of water, on chatter and spinner bait.
+The crappie have been the most consistent bite in the lake, in 10-15 feet of water, near brush piles biting on minnows.
 The white bass have moved up the river channels and into small creeks, reeling in on small blade baits and small spoons.
 Water level: 251.28, normal 251.5, full pool 264.8.
 Contact Outhouse Tackle Co.
 919-847-1222.; www.outhousetackle.com.

 Jordan Lake